SystemsApproach/5G/primer.rst

 support and modest data rates (e.g. wearables, asset trackers) to devices that support intermittent transmission of a few bytes of data (e.g., sensors, meters).
-None of these devices are particularly latency-sensitive or bandwidth-greedy, but the latter are especially challenging because they require long battery lifetimes, and hence, reduced hardware complexity that draws less power.
+None of these devices are particularly latency-sensitive or bandwidth-hungry, but the latter are especially challenging because they require long battery lifetimes, and hence, reduced hardware complexity that draws less power.